YES, Dads experience postpartum depression and anxiety too!

 Postpartum depression in dads is more common than you might think

-Even though most people have heard of postpartum depression and anxiety, you may not know that non-birthing parents can experience it also.
-In fact, at least 1 in 10 dads experience postpartum depression, and it is believed that that number is underreported.
+Even though most people have heard of postpartum depression and anxiety, it’s often talked about as something that mothers experience.
+You may not know that non-birthing parents can experience postpartum anxiety, depression, and PTSD too.
+Actually, if one parent has PPD then chances are high that the other might have it too.
+In fact, at least 1 in 5 moms and 1 in 10 dads experience postpartum depression, and likely that number is underreported.

-Often, the huge changes that come with a new baby include loss of sleep, lack of support, and feelings of overwhelm that can all add up to increased possibility of postpartum depression.
-Some dads may be at increased risk, especially those who have had anxiety or depression in the past, or if their partner is depressed, and they have a lack of support.
+The truth is, a new baby brings a lot of changes to the parents routine, including loss of sleep, lack of support, and feelings of overwhelm that can all add up to increased likelihood of postpartum depression.
+Some dads may be at increased risk, especially those who have had anxiety or depression in the past, if their partner is depressed, or due a lack of support.

-What does postpartum depression look like in new dads?
+What does postpartum depression (PPD) look like in new dads?

 • Sadness